Libaier/HomeworkTemple-Latex/README.md

 	\usepackage{xeCJK}

-	% replace with your own fonts
+	% you can replace them with your own fonts
 	\setCJKmainfont{simsun.ttf}
 	\setCJKsansfont{simhei.ttf}
 	\setCJKmonofont{simfang.ttf}